githwxi/ATS-Temptory/docgen/CodeBook/RECIPE/LongestLine/README.md

 3rd argument).
 Note that the two linear arguments of `loop` are considered being consumed at the moment when `loop` returns.

-The function for find the longest line in a given file can be implemented as follows
+The function for returning the longest line in a given file can be implemented as follows:

 ```ats